Contentious Christopher Columbus Statue Allowed To Remain In South Philadelphia's Marconi Plaza, Judge Rules

 PHILADELPHIA (CBS) — A Philadelphia judge ruled the contentious Christopher Columbus statue can stay at Marconi Plaza in South Philadelphia.
 Common Pleas Court Judge Paula Patrick made the ruling Tuesday.

-She said the city’s decision to remove the statue last year was not supported by law and was based on insufficient evidence.READ MORE: Former USGA Employee Robert Fryer Allegedly Embezzled More Than $3 Million In US Open Tickets
+She said the city’s decision to remove the statue last year was not supported by law and was based on insufficient evidence.READ MORE: WATCH LIVE: Philadelphia Officials Provide Update On Anti-Violence Efforts Underway Citywide

 The City of Philadelphia says it’s disappointed in the decision and will explore all potential options, including an appeal.

-The statue remains boxed up out of public view.READ MORE: School District of Philadelphia Students Vaccinated At Philadelphia Zoo
+The statue remains boxed up out of public view.READ MORE: Philadelphia Weather: Widespread Downpours Likely Across Region With Marginal Risk Of Severe Weather

 Last summer, the statue became a hotspot in the wake of George Floyd’s murder as protests against systemic racism and injustice swept the country.

-Protesters and supporters of Columbus clashed, sometimes violently, at Marconi Plaza.MORE NEWS: Dover-Based Plane Evacuates 640 Afghan Citizens After Taliban Takeover In Viral Photo
+Protesters and supporters of Columbus clashed, sometimes violently, at Marconi Plaza.MORE NEWS: 15-Year-Old Girl Shot In Head By Stray Gunfire At Jerome Brown Playground In Tioga, Philadelphia Police Say

 Some of those trying to protect the statue were seen holding bats and guns as they stood guard.